👉 TAP TO SAVE 50% WITH CODE SPRING

 As shown below, Cavalli has not made many major changes to his pitch mix from April to May.
 He has only slightly leaned on his sweeper more, and it has almost become his No. 2 pitch, while he has dropped his four-seamer usage from 35% to 29.8%.

-While the sweeper does not boost their most dominant batted-ball metrics, it has been very effective in driving up his strikeout totals.
+While the sweeper does not boost the most dominant batted-ball metrics, it has been very effective in driving up his strikeout totals.
 Per Baseball Savant, his sweeper (in May) has generated a hefty .388 xwOBA but has posted a stellar 31.8% whiff rate.
 His "No. 2" pitch, his knuckle curve, has been just as effective in the shift department, generating a high 38.2% clip while boasting a strong .244 xwOBA.

 Even though Cavalli has greatly improved his command, which has significantly raised his floor in fantasy, he will need to develop a stronger fastball to find more sustained success.
 His four-seamer has generated a high .474 xwOBA in May and a similar .357 xwOBA in April, which has been the reason for much of his struggles.

 This pitch has yet to post a whiff rate above 20.0% in any month.
-Per StatCast, Cavalli sits in the fifth percentile in fastball run value (-6), which places him among the worst qualified pitchers in the game.
+Per Statcast, Cavalli sits in the fifth percentile in fastball run value (-6), which places him among the worst qualified pitchers in the game.

 Overall, he carries a 4.12 xERA with a .249 xBA, both of which sit just below the average marks.
 His 24.1% K% should continue to climb with increased usage of his sweeper, but his overall fantasy profile seems difficult to trust on a per-week basis.